-- Spouses, live-in partners, parents and children of a Danish national resident in Denmark or a foreign national resident in Denmark on the condition that the arriving foreign family member otherwise has a legal right to enter Denmark; - Spouses, live-in partners and children of a Danish national resident abroad who enter Denmark together with their Danish spouse/live-in partner for at short stay in Denmark during the COVID-19 crisis However, it is not a worthy purpose to enter Denmark solely as a tourist or for a holiday.
-Arriving foreign family members must otherwise have a legal right to enter Denmark; - Persons commissioned to deliver goods or services to/in Denmark or to transport goods out of Denmark, including persons commissioned to carry goods out of Denmark for business purposes; - Persons entering Denmark to exercise visitation rights with minors; - Persons serving as the primary caregiver for minors residing in Denmark (for example foster parents who are not core family members); - Persons entering Denmark to visit a seriously ill or dying family member in Denmark; - Persons entering Denmark to continue an ongoing course of treatment administered by the Danish health authorities; - Persons who are to attend a funeral in Denmark; - o Persons who are to attend court proceedings in Denmark; - Students to the extent that their educational institution is not closed (and no remote learning opportunity is offered); - Seamen who are to sign off/on in Denmark the replacement of crew; - Aircraft crew members, diplomats, offshore workers. - Persons who are not permanently resident in Denmark are not allowed to enter Denmark to stay or work in the municipalities of Hjørring, Frederikshavn, Brønderslev, Jammerbugt, Vesthimmerland, Thisted and Læsø.
+- Persons entering Denmark to visit a seriously ill or dying family member in Denmark; - Persons entering Denmark to continue an ongoing course of treatment administered by the Danish health authorities; - Persons who are to attend a funeral in Denmark; - Persons who are to attend court proceedings in Denmark; - Students to the extent that their educational institution is not closed (and no remote learning opportunity is offered); - Seamen who are to sign off/on in Denmark the replacement of crew; - Aircraft crew members, diplomats, offshore workers. - Persons who are not permanently resident in Denmark are not allowed to enter Denmark to stay or work in the municipalities of Hjørring, Frederikshavn, Brønderslev, Jammerbugt, Vesthimmerland, Thisted and Læsø.
 This also applies to people resident in countries and regions that are classified as open and in the border regions (Norway, Schleswig-Holstein, Scania, Halland and Blekinge). - Persons with one or more of the following worthy purposes are still allowed to enter the above municipalities: - Entry in connection with the transportation of freight - Entry as a spouse, live-in partner, child or stepchild of a person resident in Denmark - Entry to have parenting time with own minor children - Entry as the primary caregiver of minor children - Entry as a person related to or in a relationship with a seriously ill or dying person in Denmark - Entry to witness the birth of one's child - Entry to continue treatment at a healthcare institution - Entry to attend a funeral - Entry to participate in legal proceedings. - Short-stay visa holders who have not been able to enter Denmark during the visa validity must apply for another visa when they can enter Denmark.

-All SIRI's branch offices (in Copenhagen, Odense, Aarhus, Aalborg, Aabenraa and Bornholm) have reopened.
+- All SIRI's branch offices (in Copenhagen, Odense, Aarhus, Aalborg, Aabenraa and Bornholm) have reopened.
 The online booking system has reopened and it is now possible to book appointments online.
-Longer processing times can be expected in all cases (30-45 days for initial cases and 90-100 days for extensions).

-- Note that employers must inform SIRI if their assignees' employment terms have changed, regardless of the reason (including government-approved reduced time/salary packages).
+Longer processing times can be expected in all cases (30-45 days for initial cases and 90-100 days for extensions). - Note that employers must inform SIRI if their assignees' employment terms have changed, regardless of the reason (including government-approved reduced time/salary packages).
 This also applies if the salary (including a possible reduction) still meets minimum salary requirements.
 The minimum salary threshold overrules collective agreements and must be met regardless of any support package. - The immigration Service's Citizen Service is open, but it is only possible to get personal service if you book an appointment in advance.
-You can book an appointment for the following types of service: - o Biometric features for residence permit - New passport - o Re-entry permit - Short term visa extension - Laissez-passer (pick up). - The Immigration Service will continue to process all types of cases to the extent possible. - Certain parts of the case processing can be delayed or limited because it among other things was not possible to appear in person at the Citizen Service for a limited period of time. - It is also possible to submit digital (online) applications to us.
+You can book an appointment for the following types of service: - o Biometric features for residence permit - New passport - Re-entry permit

+- Short term visa extension - Laissez-passer (pick up). - The Immigration Service will continue to process all types of cases to the extent possible. - Certain parts of the case processing can be delayed or limited because it among other things was not possible to appear in person at the Citizen Service for a limited period of time. - It is also possible to submit digital (online) applications to us.
 Paper-based applications can be scanned and sent to us via our contact form.